baptiste-br/pupil_object_detection/README.md

-# pupil_object_recognition
+# Plugin for Pupil Capture : Focused object detection
-Implementing object recognition based on focus on the Pupil Core headset from Pupil Labs.
+Implementing object recognition based on where you are looking at with the Pupil Core headset from Pupil Labs.

 Installation :
 - follow this tutorial about the prerequisites for Yolo, open CV and using these softwares with CUDA with this tutorial from Augmented Startups :